-Because industrial development places tremendous pressure on our natural resources, the Department’s resource scientists and geographical information centre play a prominent role to ensure the optimum utilisation of our scarce resources, soil, water and natural vegetation.
-The agricultural practises which we apply and research are all focussed on optimal resource-use efficiency.
+Because industrial development places tremendous pressure on our natural resources, the Department’s resource scientists and geographical information centre, play a prominent role to ensure the optimum utilisation of our scarce resources, namely soil, water and natural vegetation.
+The agricultural practices that we apply and research are focused on optimal resource-use efficiency.
 The identification and prioritisation of research needs are of utmost importance, and networking with industry organisations and other partners are continuously strengthened and expanded.

-The Directorate: Research Support Services (Programme: Research and Technology Development Services) renders both decision support services and analytical services to our research team as well as external stakeholders.
-An analytical laboratory for soil, water and plant analyses and a diagnostic service for plant diseases provides a key service to scientists and producers in the Western Cape.
+The Directorate: Research Support Services (Programme: Research and Technology Development Services) renders both decision support and analytical services to our research team as well as external stakeholders.
+An analytical laboratory for soil, water and plant analyses as well as a diagnostic service for plant diseases provides a key service to scientists and producers in the Western Cape.
 It also provides soil science, climatological (risk and potential management), crop estimates and spatial analysis services (GIS) to an array of clients.

-- Focusses its research on improving efficiency of production under a variety of environments?
+- Focuses its research on improving efficiency of production under a variety of environments.

 The Directorate: Plant Sciences focuses on the areas of sustainable agronomic, vegetable, rangeland and pasture production systems, alternative crops, crop protection in the areas of weed science, plant pathology and entomology, as well as soil studies.